AnthonySigogne/entity-extraction/README.md

 FLASK_APP=index.py FLASK_DEBUG=1 flask run
 ```

-To list all services of API, type this endpoint in your web browser : "http://localhost:5000/"
+To list all services of API, type this endpoint in your web browser : "http://localhost:5000/".

-## USAGE

 ## USAGE AND EXAMPLE
 The example below shows how to extract entities from an English text with cURL :